StefanDimitrovDimitrov/JavaScriptWebExperess/back-end Node js/11.ExamPrep4/teather2/specificsteps.md

         textarea - {{playData.description}}"
         checkbox - {{#if playData.public}}checked{{/if}}

- [] add custome messeages in te model.
+ [] add custome messeages in the model.

  []